pzivich/zEpid/README.md

 # zepid
 zepid is an epidemiology analysis package, providing easy to use tools for epidemiologists coding in python3.
-Basic calculations are provided for both summary data and directly with raw data.
+The purpose of this package is to make epidemiology in Python E-Z. A variety of calculations and plots can be generated through various functions.
+Just a few highlights to provide; easily create functional form assessment plots, easily generate and conduct diagnostic tests on inverse probability of treatment weights, and generate a summary graphic and table
+For a sample walkthrough of what this package is capable of, please look to the walkthrough.md

 Measures of association and IPW have been compared to SAS v9.4